RandoSigma/AudiusPlaylister/README.md

 It's a music player for your web site.

-## WHAT PROBLEMS DOES IT SOLVE?
+## WHAT PROBLEMS DOES THIS SOLVE?

 It allows people to share streaming music playlists with other people.

-Here's an example of it as a stand-alone web page: (https://www.underglimmer.com/listen_with_me/listenwithme.html).
+> Here's an example of it as a stand-alone web page: [STAND-ALONE](https://www.underglimmer.com/listen_with_me/listenwithme.html).

-Here's an example of it embedded on [Underglimmer] (https://www.underglimmer.com/art_stradius.html).
+> Here's an example of it embedded on [EMBEDDED](https://www.underglimmer.com/art_stradius.html).

 So... who wins by using this tool?